Family & Youth Research Network

 Funding: VCU Department of Psychiatry

 Participate in our study exploring impulsive/reactive aggression in children (ages 4-12), involving two appointments with diagnostic assessment conducted by experts in the field and self-assessment measures.
-If you are interested in learning more about this study or participating, please reach out to our team at sebastian.nair@vcuhealth.org or (804) 628-8737.
+If you are interested in participating in this study please complete our Registry or contact the VAPR lab by phone at 804-628-8737 or email vaprlab@vcu.edu.

 Selected Publications